 - •Decimal conversion mismatches between vault and strategy

-- •Oracle manipulation + share inflation attacks
+- •Oracle manipulation + flash-loan leverage exploits

-- •EIP-2612 permit-signature replay theft
+- •EIP-2612 permit-signature replay

-- •DAI-style permit signature incompatibility
+- •Exotic DAI-style permit variant signature incompatibility (edge case)

-- •Reentrancy in router multicall execution
+- •Reentrancy in multicall execution where the guard is disabled mid-call

 Try It Yourself